 Sponsored feature: presented by StartUp HERE Toronto

-Visit the Civic Tech digital residency to find out more about local innovators and the Civic Innovation Office.
+Visit the Civic Tech digital residency to learn more about how Toronto’s startups and civic-tech innovators are solving some of the city’s biggest challenges.